-The Commission has attempted to minimize the economic impact on small entities by adopting a rule that is consistent with the other federal agencies and choosing alternatives that provide for joint notices and model forms small institutions may, but are not required to, use to minimize the cost of compliance.
+The FDIC and the other Agencies have attempted to minimize the economic impact on small entities by adopting consistent rules and by allowing joint notices on behalf of multiple affiliates.
+In addition, the FDIC and the other Agencies have provided model forms that small institutions may, but are not required to, use to minimize the cost of compliance.